abe33/atom-pigments/README.md

 * Key: `pigments.autocompleteScopes`
 * Default: `['.source.css', '.source.css.less', '.source.sass', '.source.css.scss', '.source.stylus']`

+### Sass Shade And Tint Implementation

+Sass doesn't provide any implementation for shade and tint function, and Compass and Bourbon have different implementation for these two methods.
+This setting allow you to chose which implementation to use.

+* Key: `pigments.sassShadeAndTintImplementation`
+* Default: `'compass'`

 ### Extend Autocomplete To Variables

 When enabled, the autocomplete provider will also provides completion for non-color variables.